Find Affordable College Courses

 $19,660 Average Tuition & Fees

-Out-of-state tuition fees for undergraduate students at FLC are $19,660 per year.
+The average tuition and fees for an out-of-state undergraduate student at FLC are $19,660 a year.
 After completing their degree, geology graduates from FLC carry an average student debtload of $22,125.

 Read More…

-University of Northern Colorado came in at #6 in this year’s edition of the Best Value Geological & Earth Sciences Schools in the Rocky Mountains Region ranking.
+University of Northern Colorado landed the #6 spot in the 2023 rankings for the best value geological and earth sciences programs.
 University of Northern Colorado is a large public school located in the medium-sized city of Greeley.

 University of Northern Colorado undergraduate students pay an average of $23,785 in tuition and fees each year.
 Geology majors at University of Northern Colorado take out an average of $25,000 in student loans while working on their egree.